Sinedrone-Sentinel/MIDI-Sentinel/README.md

 You can have 2 Joysticks, or 2 thumbsticks or any combination that you wish.
 You only need to modify the project to your needs.

+BEFORE YOU START BUYING PARTS
+The LCD screen and the Mainboard ARE DIFFERENT SIZES on prototype B than they are on prototype A. Make sure that the filename prefixes MATCH in your LOCAL folder copy before you start spending money!

 In the DIY section, you will find "How-To" guides to build the Midi Sentinel, step-by-step for each version of the Midi-Sentinel.
 Along with separate parts lists for each version that includes